GannettDigital/palinode/README.md

     //outputs: 15
 }
 ```

 ### Map Each
-Runs a single function against each member of an array, invoking a callback when complete of if an error occurs during execution.
+Runs a single function against each member of an array, invoking a callback when complete or when an error occurs during execution.
 If successful for each item in the input array, the result provided to the callback will be a new array containing the mapped values.
+If an error occurs, no data will be returned in the callback result.
 The input array is not mutated.

-Example usage
+#### Example usage
 ```Javascript
 var mapEach = require('palinode').mapEach;
 var inputArray = [1,2,3,4,5,6,7,8,9,10];